shipperstack/shipper/docs/sysadmin/Upgrading.md

 If you are on release version ______ and would like to upgrade...

+### ≤ 1.16.3

+Upgrading to 2.0.0 requires a manual migration.
+It's really simple, though!

+1. Download 2.0.0.
+Do not download a later version as we may remove the library required for the intermediate step in the future.
+2. Once downloaded, run the manual migration with the following command: `python3 manage.py rename_app shipper core`
+3. Perform database migrations as usual.

+You're all set!
+Upgrade to any release after that if any exists.

 ### ≤ 1.16.0

 The `SHIPPER_UPLOAD_CHECKSUM` configuration key has been added back to the configuration file.